top of page

 If you cannot wait 6 months, you can also apply for a debit card with your local bank.
 Take into mind, however, that getting a debit card might include an annual membership fee unless you spend over a certain amount with the card.

-There are other cashless options here in Japan such as LINE Pay or PayPay (QR code payment) and 後払い (atobarai, after payment) services such as convenience store payments.
+There are other cashless options here in Japan such as PayPay (QR code payment) and 後払い (atobarai, deferred payment) services such as convenience store payments.
 Either way, you should be able to pay for things online with any of the above services or a debit card, so don't fret if you are unable to get a credit card.
+You should also be able to use credit cards from your home country at most places, excluding smaller local shops.

 Job Specifc